MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/performance-tuning/Section_13.0-performance-tuning-for-hyper-v-servers.md

 Storage area network (SAN) vendors are working to provide near-instantaneous copy operations of large amounts of data.
 This storage is designed to allow the system above the disks to specify the move of a specific data set from one location to another.
 This hardware feature is known as an Offloaded Data Transfer.

-Hyper-V in Windows Server 2012 R2 and Windows Server 2012 supports Offload Data Transfer (ODX) operations so that these operations can be passed from the guest operating system to the host hardware.
+Hyper-V in Windows Server 2012 and beyond supports Offload Data Transfer (ODX) operations so that these operations can be passed from the guest operating system to the host hardware.
 This ensures that the workload can use ODX-enabled storage as it would if it were running in a non-virtualized environment.
 The Hyper-V storage stack also issues ODX operations during maintenance operations for VHDs such as merging disks and storage migration meta-operations where large amounts of data are moved.

 ### Unmap integration